pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

 For each Pardus Alpha releases (Alpha 1, 2, 3), the following criterias must be met:

 * All bugs blocking the Alpha tracker must be closed.
-* There must be no file conflicts or unresolved package dependencies in Alpha iso install and live images.
+* There must be no file conflicts or unresolved package dependencies in Alpha ISO install and live images.
-* The iso image must boot with graphical boot menu and allow the user to select installation options.
+* The ISO image must boot with graphical boot menu and allow the user to select installation options.
 * The installation manager (YALI_) must boot and run on all `supported architectures`_ from install and live images
-* The installation manager (YALI_) must be able to complete the installation using the install options use all space or use free space
+* The installation manager (YALI_) must be able to complete the installation using the install options "use all space" or "use free space"
 * The installation manager (YALI_) must be able to complete an installation using IDE, SATA and SCSI storage devices, with the default file system (ext4) and LVM, standart partitioning
 * The rescue mode of (YALI_) must start successfully and be able to detect and mount an existing default installation
 * The installed system must boot to the default desktop environment without user intervention